 When cleaning gardens over winter, the first item on the list is to remove all fading annuals and veggies.
 Ideally, you would perform garden cleaning in the fall, but if the days got away from you, do it now.
 These may be composted unless they show signs of disease of insect infestation.

-Next, it’s time to fo for the lopper and pruning shears.
+Next, it’s time for the lopper and pruning shears.
 If you haven’t done so already, cut back all perennials that either die back in the winter or benefit from dormant pruning.
 Prune back any herbaceous perennials to within 4 inches from the ground.
 Another gardening task for winter is pruning back damaged, diseased or overlapping branches from trees and shrubs.
 Don’t remove more than one-third of the plant at any one time.

 Other winter garden chores may include cutting back roses.
 Some people wait until bud break in the spring, especially if the weather in your region is mild.
 If, however, winter tends towards the frigid in your area, you can prune roses back to about 18 inches after the first heavy freeze of the season.